google/WebFundamentals/src/content/en/updates/2015/12/background-sync.md

 The tag name of the sync ('myFirstSync' in the above example) should be unique for a given sync.
 If you register for a sync using the same tag as a pending sync, it coalesces with the existing sync.
 That means you can register for an "clear-outbox" sync every time the user sends a message, but if they send 5 messages while offline, you'll only get one sync when they become online.
 If you want 5 separate sync events, just use unique tags!

-[Here’s a simple demo](https://jakearchibald.github.io/isserviceworkerready/demos/sync/) that does the bare minimum; it uses the sync event to show a notification.
+[Here’s a simple demo](https://jakearchibald.github.io/isserviceworkerready/demos/sync/){: .external } that does the bare minimum; it uses the sync event to show a notification.

 ## What could I use background sync for?